kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 <div>

-Editorial Note: For the text of SFAR No. 60, see part 91 of this chapter.
+Editorial Note: For the text of SFAR No. 60, see [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md|part 91 of this chapter]].

 </div>